christosgalano/christosgalano.github.io/_drafts/cicd-guideline.md

 Functional tests are designed to verify that the application or library behaves as expected.
 Examples of functional tests include:

 - **unit tests**: test individual units of code, such as functions or classes, in isolation
+- **smoke tests**: test the critical components of the application to ensure that it is functioning as expected
 - **integration tests**: test the interaction between different components of the application
+- **regression tests**: test the application to ensure that new changes do not break existing functionality
 - **end-to-end tests**: test the application or library as a whole, and are typically used to simulate real-world scenarios

 Useful tools: